rickychristian20/Loan-Analysis/README.md

-# Loan-Analysis
+# Loan Portfolio Analysis

-An end-to-end Loan Portfolio Analysis project using SQL and Tableau to analyze loan performance, customer characteristics, approval rates, credit risk, and business recommendations.
+An end-to-end Loan Portfolio Analysis project using **SQL and Tableau** to analyze loan performance, customer characteristics, approval decisions, and credit risk.

+## 📌 Project Overview

+This project analyzes **44,672 loan applications** with a total loan value of **$427.93M**.
+The analysis focuses on understanding loan portfolio performance, customer profiles, approval patterns, and factors associated with credit risk.

 ## 🎯 BUSINESS QUESTIONS